cccties/moodle-theme_chilo/README.md

 ## <a name="no_6_e">Licensing</a>

-The CHiLO theme is 'free' software under the terms of the GNU GPLv3 License. (see [LICENSE.txt](LICENSE.txt))
+The CHiLO theme is a 'free' software under the terms of the GNU GPLv3 License. (see [LICENSE.txt](LICENSE.txt))